drlippman/desmosmathquill/README.md

 - Added charsThatBreakOutOfSupSubVar and charsThatBreakOutOfSupSubOp to allow control of which kind of expressions a symbol would break out of supsub for.
 - Added autoSubscriptBrackets option so typing (HO)3 would trigger autosubscript on the 3
-- Added autoParenOperator option for auto-inserting a paren when next char is typed after operator, a fancier version of autoParenthesizedFunctions
+- Added autoParenOperators option for auto-inserting a paren when next char is typed after operator, a fancier version of autoParenthesizedFunctions
 - Fix blur issue with .selection()
 - Add getSelection() API method